mwakad/supervised-ml-classifiers-for-predicting-water-wells-condition/README.md

 ## 2. Business Understanding

 Access to clean and reliable water is a critical challenge in Tanzania.
 Many wells fall into disrepair or become non-functional, impacting communities' health and livelihoods.
 Predicting the condition of water wells enables stakeholders to prioritize maintenance, allocate resources efficiently, and ensure long-term water access.
-This project addresses the question: **_Can the operational status of water wells be accurately predicted using available data to train tuned supervised ML classification models?_**
+This project addresses the question: **_Can the operational status of water wells be accurately predicted using tuned supervised ML classification models trained using available data ?_**

 ## 3. Data Preprocessing